Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 The main pain points for this library are twofold:

-1. They only support 2-D arrays or matrices.
+1. It only supports 2-D arrays or matrices.
 2. Most of the existing work only exists for the deprecated `np.matrix` interface.
 SciPy has recently begun work to migrate away from `np.matrix`.

 ### [`cupyx.sparse`](https://docs.cupy.dev/en/stable/reference/scipy_sparse.html)